Shape the Future

 If the private sector is all cutting back as well, and there's no new businesses starting up because the banks are all too terrified to lend, then this is pretty much what happens.
 And sadly, that is the case and has been since late 2008.
 There is no recovery, it's smoke and mirrors like most of the supposed boom was, and benefits only the already rich (Hell, only even some of them) and - for now - homeowners.

+I agree with Brodiej's observation.
 Like many of my colleagues who had worked with a large company for many years, I was also made redundant.
 My first thought wasn't that we'd all start claiming.
 In fact just about every one of us found work with other companies, some in the same, some different industries.
+I can't agree that public sector workers consider themselves siloed or clueless or have nothing else to offer.
+Perhaps if they are, then they are in fact being paid for pointless work that's representative of an over-burgeoning public sector.

 I once worked in a place that had flexitime.
 Used to drive me mad - I was hardly a workaholic but I couldn't help clocking up a couple of hours each week just from finishing stuff off at the end of the day, getting in earlier than expected etc. I was only young and I was under considerable pressure from colleagues to take days or half days off to clear my surplus.
 On a factory production line maybe OK, but this was a simple office job (in fact, now I come to think of it, in Haringey Council).